Single effect studies of steam condensation in a declined pipe

 Main part of the test section is a double pipe with the condensation process taking place in the inner pipe.
 The heat sink is cooling water which is pumped through the outer annulus.
 At the inlet of the test section a mixing device for steam and saturated water is installed.
 This permits to start the condensation process with a wide variety of inlet conditions.

-Figure 2: Schematic view of the test section.
+Schematic view of the test section with inlet mixer.

 The test rig is integrated into the TOPFLOW-facility.
 The supply with steam and water is maintained by the TOPFLOW steam cycle.
-The maximum operating conditions of this configuration are depicted in table 1.
+The maximum operating conditions of this configuration are depicted in the following table.

 The introduced test set up is integrated into the TOPFLOW facility and equipped with advanced measurement technologies with local resolution.
 Therefore the process of high pressure condensation can be studied for integral characteristics and local phenomena like flow morphology and heat flux distribution.